Sensei’s Weekly Mokuso Oct 25th–Nov 1st

 Hello Parents and Students,

-I wanted to continue passing along valuable information to you, our parents, and some tips of what you can do to keep yourself and your child safe.
-First I must remind you do your best to remove the word "stranger" from your vocabulary when teaching your child about abduction and safety, as you will see below.
+As we wrap up our month of bully awareness, and abduction prevention I wanted to continue passing along valuable information to you, our parents, and some tips of what you can do to keep yourself and your child safe.
+First I must remind you to do your best to remove the word "stranger" from your vocabulary when teaching your child about abduction and safety, as you will see below.

 Parents, we can teach your child the physical techniques to defend themselves, but that in itself will not work or make them any safer unless we also develop in them the ability to use or apply the techniques.

 For instance if you are too scared, even the best techniques will fail.
-As you may have noticed this past week while doing escape and safety drills, if you are nervous or lack confidence, it will show.
-On the other hand, if you know no techniques at all but can just bring out a fierce “fighting spirit” you will prevail.
+As you may have noticed this past week while doing escape and safety drills, if a child is nervous or lack confidence, it will show.
+On the other hand, if you have basic technique and can bring out a fierce “fighting spirit” you have a far better chance to prevail.

-First: We need to help our children develop their “COURAGE MUSCLE”.
+First, we need to help our children develop their “COURAGE MUSCLE”.
 Stripe testing, graduations, and gradings are one of the safe ways we use here to develop the “courage muscle” in your child.
+Here’s something to remember…Every time you face your fears you get stronger….Everytime you back down, your fear gets stronger.

 Third: "Never go with any adult without your parent's permission."